 UNI Europa and Eurociett point out that temporary agency work neither substitutes nor prevents permanent contracts.
 Substitution risks have been investigated by surveys conducted among European organisations to understand potential alternatives to temporary agency work use.
 In addition, analyses show that the needs covered by temporary agency work are mostly to manage changes in output, due for example to seasonal fluctuations, and workforce, replacement of permanent employees who are temporarily absent.
 These needs could not be addressed by permanently hired staff.

 By creating jobs, temporary agency work reduces unemployment and opens up access to the labour market for outsiders, hence increasing inclusion and diversity in the labour force.
 Research shows that particularly long-term unemployed account for a higher share of the agency workers population than that of the active population.
+UNI Europa and Eurociett recognises the importance for agency workers to be afforded a high level of employment protection particularly in time of recession.
+As highlighted by the European Commission, job losses during the last economic crisis for temporary workers, were four times harder than for permanent ones.

 Temporary agency work also increases diversity of the workforce by integrating target group workers in the labour force.
 For example, the UK temporary agency work sector employed 21% of outsiders compared to 8% of the active population; in the Netherlands, in 2008, the agency work sector employed 31% of target group workers, exceeding the desired quotas sought by lawmakers.